MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Physical properties of

-The LyC emitter, which we dub \objname, is located in the deepest section of the MXDF (exposure time $\sim140\,\mathrm{hrs}$) at an RA and DEC of \ra, \dec, and a redshift (from the \lya emission line) of \redshift.
-This makes it the highest-redshift directly-observed LCE to date, located within \timetoEoR of the end of the EoR.
+\objname is located in the deepest section of the MXDF (exposure time $\sim140\,\mathrm{hrs}$) at an RA and DEC of \ra, \dec, and a redshift (from the \lya emission line) of \redshift.
+This makes it the highest-redshift directly-observed LCE to date.

 \objname has an observed ratio of ionizing to non-ionizing flux, $\frac{F_{\mathrm{LyC}}}{F_{1500}}$ (in $F_\nu$ units), of \fluxratio, calculated from the F435W to F775W flux ratio.
-We adopt the nomenclature $F_{\mathrm{LyC}}$ to denote the LyC flux detected in F435W, rather than $F_{900}$ to differentiate from studies where the flux at exactly $900\,\mathrm{\AA}$ is used from spectra.
-The F435W band covers up to $900\,\mathrm{\AA}$ rest frame, but starts below $700\,\mathrm{\AA}$ so we term this wavelength range ``LyC''.
+We adopt the nomenclature $F_{\mathrm{LyC}}$ to denote the LyC flux detected in F435W, rather than $F_{900}$, to differentiate from studies where the flux at exactly $900\,\mathrm{\AA}$ is used from spectra.
+The F435W band covers up to $900\,\mathrm{\AA}$ rest frame, but as it starts below $700\,\mathrm{\AA}$ we term this wavelength range ``LyC''.
+A diagram of a $z=4.442$ LAE SED taken from the JAGUAR suite of mock SEDs \citep{Williams2018JAGUAR}, the F435W filter transmission, and Lyman limit at $912\,\AA$ are shown in Fig.~\ref{fig:Filters}.